Alcantor/LotusECU-T4e/README.md

 For the K4, T4 and locked T4e white dashboard, a K-Line adapter is also needed.
 To enter the bootlooder with the VAG-COM adapter, the L-line must be grounded.

-The [Korlan USB2CAN] is a very good cable and I recommend it.
+The [Korlan USB2CAN] is a very good cable.
 It's just a little bit more complicated to install it (it requires additional module and a DLL).

 The [CANable] (with slcan firmware) is straightforward to use, but I've